{{ summaryTitle }}

 Can I make name tracing worksheets?

 Yes.
 Choose Student names and enter one name per line.
-For long names, use landscape paper or fewer rows per item.
+Use landscape paper or fewer rows per item when a name is long.

-Trace, fade, write is a balanced starting point.
-Use more trace rows for first exposure and more blank rows for review.
+Trace, fade, write is a balanced starting point because it moves from a strong model to independent writing.
+Use more trace support for first exposure and more blank writing space for review.

 Does tracing replace handwriting instruction?

-No. The worksheet provides practice rows and cues, but learners still need modeling, feedback, and breaks when pencil control becomes tiring.
+No. Tracing creates practice rows and formation cues, but learners still need modeling, feedback, varied fine-motor activities, and breaks when pencil work becomes tiring.

 Glossary: